Verifying the Hashgraph Consensus Algorithm: Formalization

 Several axioms (appearing in Figure~\ref{fig:spawn-axioms}) govern spawn order: (1) No event spawns more than once.
 (2) An event's parents spawn before it does.
 The next two axioms are general rules of hashgraphs that are convenient to formalize in terms of spawn order: (3) Honest peers do not create forks.
 (4) Every honest peer eventually communicates with every other honest peer.
 (5) Finally, it is convenient to exclude any event that is part of no future.

-We can define the global world \cd{global s} using spawn order as the set of all events $x$ such that \cd{exists i, spawn s i = x}.
+We can define the {\tt realtime} order using spawn order in the obvious way.
+We can also define the global world \cd{global s} as the set of all events $x$ such that \cd{exists i, spawn s i = x}.
 The \cd{spawn_parent} axiom provides the \cd{world_closed} specification, and \cd{spawn_forks} provides \cd{world_forks}.

-To define the eventual agreement axiom, we need to formalize the notion of a target depending only on earlier information.
-We will say that two samples are {\em similar\/} up to the $i$th spawn if their first $i$ spawned events are the same, and they give the same coin flip for all of them except possibly the last:
+Now we say that $s$ and $s'$ are similar until $x$ if (1) $x$ spawns at the same time in each (or does not spawn at all), and (2) until then, both agree on the events that are spawned and their coins.
+If $x$ never spawns, then $s$ and $s'$ must agree forever.